 St Clair and his descendants hereditary Protectors of Scottish Masons which

-claims down.
-As does Robert Cooper the current Grand Librarian of the Grand
+down.
+As does Robert Cooper the current Grand Librarian of the Grand Lodge

-Lodge of Scotland.
-The only evidence supporting this is a letter written
+of Scotland.
+The only evidence supporting this is a letter written in the reign

-in the reign of James VI by William Schaw his Master of the Royal Buildings
+of James VI by William Schaw his Master of the Royal Buildings making those

-making those claims and requesting the current William to resume that patronage.
+claims and requesting the current William to resume that patronage.
+Said William

-previously Made Mason.
-William was the last of his line, had none of the
+been previously Made Mason.
+William was the last of his line, had none of

-sold both Castle and Chapel for much needed funds but, if the Chapel really
+He sold both Castle and Chapel for much needed funds but, if the Chapel

-had strong Masonic connections, surely steps would have been taken by Scots
+really had strong Masonic connections, surely steps would have been taken by

 place until the late 18th century.

-to The Knights Templar or The Poor Knights of The Temple of Solomon to
+Onwards to The Knights Templar or The Poor Knights of The Temple of Solomon

-of St John, Lazarus, and The Teutonic Knights were among warrior monks
+St John, Lazarus, and The Teutonic Knights were among warrior monks dedicated

-dedicated to this task.
-These Orders also did great work establishing hospitals
+to this task.
+These Orders also did great work establishing hospitals for sick

-Knights lived under strict discipline, subject to the Pope alone with no
+Templar Knights lived under strict discipline, subject to the Pope alone

-other Church or Civil Authority able to touch them, truly laws unto themselves.
+with no other Church or Civil Authority able to touch them, truly laws unto

-In time the Moslems expelled most Christians from The Holy Land but The
+themselves.
+In time the Moslems expelled most Christians from The Holy Land

 men moved to that lovely island.